trustgraph-ai/trustgraph/docs/apis/websocket.md

 ## URL

-Depending on how the service is hosted, the websocket is invoked on URL:
+Depending on how the service is hosted, the websocket is invoked on this URL on `api-gateway`:

 ```
-ws://api-gateway:8088/api/v1/socket
+/api/v1/socket
 ```

 When hosted using docker compose, you can access the service at